Magnon-assisted photon-phonon conversion in the presence of the structured environments: Model and the effective Hamiltonian

 \section{Model and the effective Hamiltonian}

 We consider a hybrid cavity magnonmechanical system as shown in Fig.~\ref{model}, which is constituted by cavity-mode photons, magnons, and phonons~\cite{mppentang} down to the quantum level.
 The magnons are embodied by a collective motion of a large number of spins in a ferrimagnet, e.g., a YIG sphere.
-The magnons are coupled to the cavity photons via the magnetic dipole interaction.
+The magnons are coupled to the cavity photons via Zeeman interaction of magnetic field of light and magnetization of the magnet.
 The coupling between magnons and phonons is mediated by the magnetostrictive interaction.
 In particular, the temporal-varying magnetization induced by the magnon excitation inside the YIG sphere leads to the deformation of its geometrical structure, which forms the vibrational modes (phonons) of the sphere.
 The sphere size is considered to be much smaller than the wavelength of the microwave photons, such that the magnetic dipole interactions are isotropic and the effect of radiation pressure (proportional to the photon number $\langle a^\dag a\rangle$) over the sphere is negligible.
 The system Hamiltonian thus reads ($\hbar\equiv1$)